 Unit Inheriting from Unit Node

 The goal of using inheritance is for the Units to have pre-filled information when you set them up.
 You are then able to edit some settings to make them unique.
-Below is unit node that has some fields filled in at it's node level:
+Below is a unit node that has some fields filled in at its node level:

 The information from this unit node will be inherited to those underneath this node.
 Below is a unit inheriting the information: